Tech-at-DU/ACS-4931-Testing-and-Architecture/lab/refactoring/readme.md

 ## Exercise 6: 'Replace Temp with query' Technique

 Study the file '**replace_temp_with_query.py**'.
-Use Replace Temp with query' technique to improve readability of the code.
+Use 'Replace Temp with query' technique to improve readability of the code.